octavian-titeica-sv/Rabobank-Assignment/README.md

   - Every result is exposed to presentation layer by UserResponse data class.
   - Also for simplicity reasons, interactors are not present in the app architecture, so the data received from data layer is transformed into UserResponse directly into the use case.
+  - Contains a specific exception, CSVParsingException, exception thrown by CSVFileReader.
+  - Util package consists in a constants class, DateConverter utility class and also defines some TypeAliases for simplicity (MutableList<List<T>> as MutableListOfList<T> and List<List<T>> as ListOfList<T>).

 # Data
   - This layer holds the implementation of interfaces defined in domain layer: FileParserRepositoryImpl.
 This class